-Padma mudra, is known as the lotus mudra or lotus seal because it resembles a blossoming lotus.
-It is a beautiful mudra to incorporate into a meditation or asana practice.
-In Sanskrit, padma is commonly translated as lotus.
-My favorite translation is “sacred lotus”.
+Padma mudra is known as the lotus mudra or lotus seal because it resembles a blossoming lotus.
+It is a beautiful mudra to incorporate into any meditation or asana practice.
+In Sanskrit, Padma is commonly translated simply as lotus, but my favorite translation is “sacred lotus”.
 The sacred lotus is a reminder of the divine within and it’s a way that we can honor our own inner beauty and light and our ability to rise above the darkness of the muck and mire.

 Lotus symbolism and imagery is common throughout Hinduism, Sikhism, Jainism and Buddhism.
 A lotus flower takes root down in the muck and mud and rises up through the water to blossom unscathed at the water’s surface.
 You can think of the path of the lotus as the journey to enlightenment.
 It is the journey from the darkness to the light.

 The mud and muck represent our ego, our habits, our stories, our samskaras, our vasanas, our dramas.
 It represents life’s challenges, our shadow, and even inertia.
 The water through which the lotus must rise is cleansing and purifying.
 It is our yoga practice and our personal development.
 It takes action and awareness.
 The lotus flower’s rise from the muck up to the water’s surface requires action, and fortitude, it is a period of growth.
 And the fully bloomed flower represents our fully awakened self.
 Pure and beautiful.

 Padma mudra is often associated with the Hindu goddess Lakshmi.
 Lakshmi is the shakti of all types of good fortune and abundance, both spiritual and material.
 She graces us with the gifts of auspiciousness, grace, compassion and love.